onetouchapps/dockercloud-haproxy-s3cert/README.md

   - You already have a service which requires balancing
   - You will run this HAProxy derivative on an EC2 node

-## Implementing this within a Tutum / Docker Cloud stack
+## Implementing this within a Docker Cloud stack

 ### Stackfile additions